yashkolte/MindMaple/README.md

 ## Acknowledgments

-Special thanks to all contributors and users who inspire us to make MindMaple better every day!
+Special thanks to all contributors and users who inspire us to make NoteFlowAI better every day!